 If you still have doubts, check out the above montage, which meticulously points out pretty much all the instances of Matt Damon's character's gayness.

-#44 on The Best Movies of All Timesee more on The Departed
+#69 on The Greatest Movies for Guyssee more on The Departed

 Raging Bull is chock full of brilliantly executed homoerotic subtexts.
 In many ways, said sexuality powers the entire film more or less continually; some scenes veritably simmer with it, and with violent libidinal energy.
 One such scene is the famous Copacabana sequence, which the Guardian describes (beautifully) thus: